Connecting degree and polarity: An artificial language learning study: Background: Degree and polarity

-On the other hand, it has been observed that modifiers of degree between moderate and high show mild association with negative contexts \cite{israel1996}.
-The association between negative polarity and degree modifiers from a certain range comes from the phenomenon of `negative strengthening' \cite{gotzner,mazzarella}: \ex.
-John isn't {\bf particularly} smart.
+Modifiers in the moderate range (Class v2, medium degree), to the contrary, show mild association with negative contexts \cite{israel1996}.
+The association between negative polarity and degree modifiers from a certain range can most prominently be attributed to the phenomenon of `negative strengthening' \cite{gotzner,mazzarella}: